EnlightenedAI/APPSI-139/README.md

 ```
 **(New)** The mt5_mtl_model is currently hosted at the following [link](https://huggingface.co/EnlightenedAI/APPSI-139/tree/main).
 Additionally, we will be uploading all associated model parameters to this same location for easy access and reference.
 ### Effect Demonstration
-Figure 1 displays the TCSI-pp-MTL in summarization of privacy policy.
+Figure 1 displays the TCSI-pp-V2 in summarization of privacy policy.

 ![Figure 1](Documents/Summarization_By_TCSI_pp_MTL.png)